 Coastersaurus: Let your kid experience the wild ride through the jungles and dip into an animated pre-historic wilderness while witnessing life-sized LEGO®-brick dinosaurs.

 Build Your Art Gallery: LEGOLAND offers interactive and educational fun.
-Build Your Art Gallery gives your kid the chance to experience creativity through LEGO® tiles to create masterpieces.
+Build Your Art Gallery allows your kid to experience creativity through LEGO® tiles to create masterpieces.

 Flying School: The suspended coaster will take you for a ride up in the sky, soar through the clouds then bring you back to land!

 LEGO® Ninjago World: The Ninjago World gives your kids a golden opportunity to be a superhero for one day.
-They can blast the villains with fireballs and lightning to defeat a powerful foe finally.
+They can finally blast the villains with fireballs and lightning to defeat a powerful foe.

 Ford Driving School: Get your kid a personalized LEGOLAND driving license.
 Let them hit the road by pretending to be a policeman, firewomen, and more.